redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getOptionalLaunchAttributes

  The `server/getOptionalLaunchAttributes` request is sent by the client to get any optional attributes which can be used to modify the launch behavior.
 Some server types may allow overrides to any number of launch flags or settings, but not require these changes in order to function.
+This request may return null if the parameter is invalid.

 This endpoint takes the following json schemas as parameters: